Future Views Magazine

 "'Oh yes sir certainly she'll marry you with delight,

-Change your behaviour and your future will be bright.'"
+Cut your bad habits and your future will be bright.'"

 By this time, I was struggling not to laugh too.